- CAPA Analysis

 Commencing operations in 2006, IndiGo is a low-cost carrier based in Gurgaon, India.
-The carrier, which is owned by Rahul Bhatia’s InterGlobe Enterprises, operates a domestic network out of its main base at Delhi’s Indira Gandhi International Airport.
+The carrier, which is owned by Rahul Bhatia’s InterGlobe Enterprises, operates an extensive domestic network and international services to Bangkok, Dubai, Kathmandu, Muscat and Singapore.

 Location of IndiGo main hub (Delhi Indira Gandhi International Airport)